Seneca-Scholars/SS-Status-C6/julieta-status.md

 ## Status Log:

+# 07/16/2025
+This wednesday, we worked on college readiness with Nell.
+As a cohort we had many open and thoughtful discussions about study tips, what has worked for us in the past and the cons of those strategies.
+We also talked about our general concerns about the college transition as well, involving topics like scholarships and rigor.
+In the afternoon, we worked on our class schedules.

 # 07/15/2025
 This Tuesday, I worked on the group project and developed my understanding of HTML and javascript as we created our dynamic table.
 Whenever we were confused on a certain objective or what function could execute a certain task, my group mates and I would ask eachother and look over eachother's code before merging and pulling so that we wouldn't have faulty lines of code that did not execute a certain task we were looking for.